vanvalenlab/deepcell-label/README.md

 Once done, use the following key to save the changed file.
 The tool will also save the original file in the same folder.
 In npz mode, a new npz file will be saved with a version number.
+An npz can be saved as a trk file (select "t" in response to save prompt).
+This will bundle together the current channel and feature of the npz along with a generated lineage file, which will contain label and frame information and empty parent/daughter entries for each cell.
+The new trk file can then be edited in Caliban's trk mode to add relationship information.

 *s* - save